Gabbinbar Homestead: Description

 The earliest part of the house is the kitchen wing at the rear which is constructed of red bricks.
 The rear verandah is partially enclosed and lined with plasterboard and now operates as a laundry.
 Fireplaces and brick ovens remain on either side of a wall which divides the space into two rooms.
 This section is connected to the principal building by enclosed verandahs.
 An early verandah post below box guttering remains in this room, as do a series of bells, mounted on what would have been an external wall.

 Current Use

-As at 2018, Gabbinbar Homestead and its gardens are used for weddings.
+From 2012, Gabbinbar Homestead and its gardens have been used for weddings.
 Within the Gabbinbar Homestead there are a number of the original rooms which still retain their period features.
-The conservatory has a glass ceiling which creates a light-filled room.
+The conservatory has a glass ceiling which creates a light-filled room which is used for wedding receptions.